Defining Quantum Games: Characterising the Dimensions of Quantum Games

-Having a little less of a connection to quantum physics, but still being perceivable in a game, could mean that elements in the game have been \textit{inspired by} quantum physics.
-One such inspirational element could be a character that appears to be inherently connected with another character, thereby referencing the quantum mechanical phenomena of entanglement.
-Games like \textit{Quantum Entanglement} and \textit{Quantum Labyrinth} depict this sort of characteristic (See Figure \ref{screenshots01} c and d).
-In the game \textit{Escape from Quantum Computer} you control a character that is inside a quantum computer.
-Additionally, some of the actions of the character refer to tunnelling, but have no connection to actual quantum tunnelling via a numerical simulation for example.
-Having a low perceivable dimension of quantum physics in a game would mean that quantum physics or quantum technologies are only used thematically like in the games above; merely using concepts like tunnelling or superposition for naming actions in the game without a meaningful connection to the theory of quantum physics.
+Examples where elements of the gameplay have been \textit{inspired by} quantum physics but have a slightly weaker connection to it include games where a character appears inherently linked to another, referencing quantum mechanical phenomena like entanglement or superposition.
+Games like \textit{Quantum Entanglement} (2019) and \textit{Quantum Labyrinth} (2020) depict this characteristic (see Figure \ref{screenshots01}).
+The shooter game \textit{Escape from Quantum Computer} (2021) references quantum physical phenomena and particles in multiple ways \cite{jaakola2021}.
+The narrative situates the player inside a quantum computer, where the level design is inspired by the qubit alignment in IBM's \textit{Almanden} quantum computer.
+Additionally, some character actions refer to tunnelling but have no connection to actual quantum tunnelling through numerical simulation or scientifically accurate means.
+Instead, they strive to depict the phenomenon through an allegory.
+A game with a low or disregarded perceivable dimension of quantum physics might use quantum concepts like tunnelling or superposition merely as thematic elements, naming characters or actions without a more meaningful connection to quantum theory.

-The strongest example of a quantum game along this visible layer would be a game coinciding with the definition for quantum games given by Gordon \& Gordon, but slightly broadened: In a game with a strongly perceivable dimension of quantum physics \textit{the story-line, descriptions, rules, visuals and actions in the game have clear and correct references to the theory and are based on actual quantum mechanical calculations}.
+A strong example of the perceivable dimension would be a game coinciding with the definition for quantum games given by Gordon and Gordon, but slightly broadened: In a game with a strongly perceivable dimension of quantum physics, \textit{the story-line, developers' descriptions, rules, visuals and actions clearly and correctly reference quantum theory and are based on actual quantum mechanical calculations}.\\